Mide993/housing-crisis/README.md

 - [Bootstrap](http://getbootstrap.com/)
     - **Bootstrap 4.0.0** is used to render a responsive layout
 - [Bootswatch](https://bootswatch.com/)
-    - the **Bootswatch** sketchy theme was used on elements of the site
+    - the **Bootswatch** 'Sketchy' theme was used on elements of the site
 - [JQuery](https://jquery.com)
-    - **JQuery** adds animation styling to our site to enhance user experience. [jquery.simple-text-rotator](https://www.npmjs.com/package/jquery.simple-text-rotator) rotates the the total amount of public monies paid to private landlords across the city by area
+    - **JQuery** adds animation styling to the site to enhance user experience. [jquery.simple-text-rotator](https://www.npmjs.com/package/jquery.simple-text-rotator) rotates the the total amount of public monies paid to private landlords across the city by area
 - [Sass](https://sass-lang.com/)
     - **Sass/scss** CSS extension is used to code and organise CSS stylesheets

 ## Testing
 The back and front end features were tested manually.
-The manual testing methodology and tests are found [here](js/spec/MANUALTESTS.md)
+The manual testing methodology and tests are found [here](spec/MANUALTESTS.md)

 The **Jasmine Testing Framework** was used to test the callback function made to the d3.csv() method in [calc.js](js/calc.js).
-To test the function outside of the asynchronous request made to the .csv file, the function was abstracted in calc.js and an object of arrays created to test the function (getTotalStress).
+To test the function outside of the asynchronous request made to the .csv file, the function was abstracted in calc.js and an array of objects created to test the function (getTotalStress).
 The test suite can be found [here](spec/calcSpec).

 ## Contributing
 "Belfast's Housing Crisis by Area" is an evolving project.
-The Equality Can't Wait campaign intend on periodically updating the site to include up statistis collected through freedom of information request or via user submissions/contact via the site.
+The Equality Can't Wait campaign intend on periodically updating the site with statistics collected through freedom of information request or via user submissions/contact via the site.
 We welcome pull requests concerning the following planned features (or any other suggestions you may have):
 * archive of datasets for download
 * different pages displaying thematic issues around housing in Belfast
 * data visulation using Google Maps Platform APIs to display comprehensive area based statistics

 ### Getting the code up and running
-1. Clone this repository by running the ```https://github.com/Deasun/housing-crisis.git``` command
+1. Clone this repository by opening your Terminal, change the current working directory to the location where you want the cloned directory to be made.
-2. pip install requirements
+2. Type `$git clone https://github.com/Deasun/housing-crisis.git`  and hit Enter.
+Your repository will be ready.
-3. run the index.html file in a browser and the page will display
+3. Run the application in a broswer and the page will display
 4. We welcome all contributions to improving our code, so make changes you think are needed/desired and submit a pull request

 ## Credits